Britain's easyJet expands in Germany with Air Berlin deal

 The deal will make easyJet, which currently operates only out of Berlin Schoenefeld airport, the leading carrier in the German capital, it said.

+Air Berlin said in a statement that the deal meant it had successfully closed all negotiations for its carve-up.

 Air Berlin was founded nearly 40 years ago and carried around 30 million passengers a year.
-It was beloved among Germans for its flights to holiday island Mallorca and also for the chocolate hearts it gives out after each flight, but filed for administration in August after years of losses.
+It was beloved by Germans for its flights to holiday island Mallorca and also for the chocolate hearts it gives out after each flight, but filed for administration in August after years of losses. [nL8N1N21Y9]

 Lufthansa had already agreed to take over most of Air Berlin’s operations two weeks ago, while talks had continued with easyJet.

-But this week a deal was thrown into doubt, with Condor, owned by Thomas Cook (TCG.L), also being brought into talks with Air Berlin.
+But this week a deal was thrown into doubt, with Condor, owned by Thomas Cook, also being brought into talks with Air Berlin.
+Condor, which now appears to be out of the running, declined to comment.

 EasyJet said it would run a reduced timetable at Tegel during the winter, but would aim for a complete summer schedule in 2018.